wm-createvalue/the-underlying-narrative/README.md

-# the-underlying-narrative
+# the-value-shift
-The Underlying Narrative — a fortnightly publication
+The Value Shift — a fortnightly publication